-Whatever the format of your trip, don't expect to see leopards leaping after toucans in every tree while anacondas wrestle alligators below.
-The Amazon jungle is very thick and most animals will hear you crashing through the undergrowth from miles off, giving them plenty of time to scurry away.
+Whatever the format of your trip in the Amazon, don't expect to see leopards leaping after toucans from tree to tree, while anacondas wrestle alligators below.
+The Amazon jungle is very dense, and most animals will hear you crashing through the undergrowth from miles away, giving them plenty of time to scurry away.

-Even if you're drifting silently in a canoe you'll have to be content with whatever life gathers at the riverbank, although that can be quite impressive.
-The best way to appreciate the teeming life of the Amazon is not to see it but to spend a night just listening as the sound of the jungle envelops you.
+Even if you're drifting silently in a canoe you'll have to be content with whatever life gathers at the riverbank.
+The best way to appreciate the teeming life of the Amazon is not to see it, but to spend a night just listening to the sounds of the animals in the jungle.

-One increasingly popular journey is to hop onto one of the big, crowded riverboats that chug up and down the Amazon and Rio Negro either towards the coast or the meeting point with Colombia and Peru at Tabatinga.
+One increasingly popular journey in the Amazon is to hop on board a big, crowded riverboat that chugs up and down the Amazon and Rio Negro, either towards the coast or the meeting point with Colombia and Peru at Tabatinga.

-This is an excellent way to really understand the societal scope of the Amazon but isn't the romantic adventure many people expect.
+This is a great way to discover and learn about the societal scope of the Amazon, but isn't the romantic adventure many people expect.
 It's long, cramped and can be mind-numbingly tedious.
-For many people the novelty of being on the mighty Amazon wears off before a day's worth of murky brown water passes under the bow.
+For many people, the novelty of being on the mighty Amazon wears off before a day's worth of murky brown water passes under the bow.

 The boats are almost always overloaded with passengers and cargo so try to get on board early to claim a good spot.